April 08, 2022 5 min read

-I hope this two-part series has enlightened you about the importance of enriching your pets’ lives.
+I hope this has enlightened you about the importance of enriching your pets’ lives.
 This is not exclusive to cats and dogs.
 If you have any other pets there are many resources that have species specific information.
 I also hope that you feel confident and motivated to incorporate these practices into your pet’s life.
 Please ensure you monitor your pet during activities and seek veterinary advice/attention if required.

 Hammerle, M., Horst, C., Levine, E., Overall, K., Radosta, L., Rafter-Ritchie, M., & Yin, S. (2015).
 2015 AAHA canine and feline behavior management guidelines.
 Journal of the American Animal Hospital Association, 51(4), 205-221.